coderehan/LLD-Coding-Framework-Android/05-Flight-Booking-System/README.md

      * Books a specific seat for a passenger.
      *
      * Booking flow:
-     * 1. Find the requested flight.
+     * 1. Find the requested flight using its flight number.
      * 2. Find the requested seat.
      * 3. Lock the seat to prevent another booking attempt.
      * 4. Process payment.